santoshtechwiz/codeguru.github.io/_drafts/charp9-record-tutorial.md

 Console.WriteLine(rPerson1.Equals(rPerson2)); // True
 Console.WriteLine(cPerson1.Equals(cPerson2)); // False
 ```
-> Note: C# compare record type by value not by refrence.
-If you try to compare there refrences both will be diffrent.
+> Note: C# compare record type by value, not by reference.
+If you try to compare their references, both will be different.

 ## Record By Default override `GetHashCode`
-Record override `GetHashCode` method internally.
+Record override the `GetHashCode` method internally.
-If you compare two records with same value there hash code will be same. see the below example
+If you compare two records with the same value there, the hash code will be the same. see the below example

 ```csharp
 Console.WriteLine(rPerson1.GetHashCode()==rPerson2.GetHashCode()); // True